-Shortly after their Thanksgiving dinner, ‘Keller Dover’s six-year-old daughter and her best friend go missing.
-After their families contact the authorities, the driven: ‘Detective Loki’ is assigned to lead the case.
-But as hours turn into days, knowing his daughter’s life is at stake, the frantic father: ‘Keller’ begins to take matters into his own hands.
+Shortly after their Thanksgiving dinner, parents: ‘Keller’ and ‘Grace Dover’ discover their six-year-old daughter and her best friend are missing.
+So after contacting the authorities, the driven: ‘Detective Loki’ is assigned to lead the case.
+But as hours turn into days, knowing his daughter’s life is at stake, frantic father: ‘Keller’ considers taking matters into his own hands.

-Directed by Denis Villeneuve (Sicario, Arrival, Blade Runner: 2049).
-Villeneuve is in my opinion, one of the best filmmakers currently working.
-As every-one of his films is always engaging and visually breathtaking, with ‘Prisoners’ being no exception.
+Directed by Denis Villeneuve (Sicario, Arrival, Blade Runner: 2049), Villeneuve further proves here that he is one of the best filmmakers currently working.
+As every one of his films are always engaging and visually breathtaking, with ‘Prisoners’ being no exception.
 As throughout the entirety of its lengthy runtime, ‘Prisoners’ manages to be a compelling, tense and emotional experience that will leave most viewers on the edge of their seats.
 Making the audience long for the truth just as much as the film’s characters do, with the film’s main theme of parenthood even exploring the idea of how far a parent would truly go to protect their child, most notably through ‘Keller’s questionable actions later within the story.

 From the opening shot through to the very last, the cinematography by Roger Deakins is nothing short of phenomenal.
 As ‘Prisoners’ elevates its already gripping narrative through its many stunning shots, alongside the film’s absolutely superb lighting, which makes fantastic use of darkness and silhouettes wherever possible (a staple of Roger Deakins’ cinematography) which only backs-up the film’s grim tone and tense atmosphere further.
 Another element of the film that also adds to its visual aesthetic is its use of weather.
 Being set in a small town in Pennsylvania, ‘Prisoners’ makes great use of the state’s dreary weather for a number of scenes, meaning many shots are enhanced due to the constant barrage of rain and snow within them.